ektrah/nsec/docs/api/nsec.cryptography.hashalgorithm.md

 ### HashSize

-Gets the hash size, in bytes.
+Gets the size of a hash.

     public int HashSize { get; }